-It is clear that most respondents do not follow Oracle's full recommendations for security upgrades, possibly due to the time and resources required for regression testing and rollout or due to a lack of faith in the usefulness of Oracle patches.
+It is clear that most respondents do not follow Oracle's full recommendations for security upgrades.
+This may be due to the time and resources required for regression testing and rollout, or to a lack of faith in the usefulness of Oracle patches.
 And yet, "access to security patches" was the second greatest concern cited for the need to upgrade.

-Regardless of the reasoning, ERP security must be a priority, and an investment in external products or service providers that can protect your entire Oracle ecosystem from areas of weakness (also referred to
+Regardless of the reasoning, ERP security must be a priority, and an investment in external products or service providers that can protect your entire Oracle ecosystem from areas of weakness (also referred to as Defense in Depth5) can provide solid protection for those less interested in, or unable to, regularly patch.